veeambestpractise/Testing/guide/Base/Veeam_Explorers.md

 It is recommended that you download or supply to the tenent a copy of the Veeam Exporer Software installation files.

-The extracted files will also contain the VBO application (there is no requirement for the tenent to use this) plus the following explorer for:
+The extracted files will also contain the VBO application (there is no requirement for the tenent to use this) plus the following explorers for:

 * Explorer for Exchange